 Click here for more information about our Transit Planning Program .

 We are working with the MBTA on their Better Bus Project to make buses operate better in Cambridge.
 The MBTA is seeking your feedback on bus operations.
-Please take a moment to submit comments to the Better Bus Project on-line survey.
-Please also attend the public meeting to be held on Wednesday May 30, 2018, at the Cambridge Rindge and Latin School, 459 Broadway, from 6:00 PM to 8:00 PM.
+Please take a moment to submit ideas to the Better Bus Project on-line survey.
+You can submit ideas to the MBTA until July 15th.
+The MBTA has created several versions of the same survey for the speakers of the different languages in the region.

 More Information about Transit in Cambridge